 What are The Best Wetsuits?

-The best wetsuits for diving tend to be the open-cell neoprene designs.
+The best wetsuits for diving tend to be open-cell neoprene designs.
 As they are flexible and can be put on and taken off quite easily.
-Farmer John, Full and Shorty are the three different styles available and have to be chosen with consideration of the waters you are diving in mind.
+Farmer John, Full, and Shorty are the three different styles available and have to be chosen with consideration of the waters you are diving in mind.

 Can You Use Surfing Wetsuits For Diving?